 Black Cedar’s accolades include multiple grants from the Zellerbach Family Foundation and the San Francisco Friends of Chamber Music, plus an invite to the National Flute Association Convention.
 Their recently released debut album "A Path Less Trod" has earned critical praise, with Stephen Smoliar’s The Rehearsal Studio blog writing: “While the instrumentation is unconventional, it is surprisingly effective ...
 Black Cedar is particularly effective for the rhetoric of intimacy they establish … an intimacy evident in the strategic command of understatement one encounters in the performances on this new album.”
 The trio’s commissions include Ursula Kwong-Brown’s In Transit (2017), Mark Fish’ The Devil Inside (2016), Miscellaneous Music (2015) by Bay Area composer Durwynne Hsieh and Of Emblems (2014) by San Francisco’s Garrett Shatzer.
 Since their inception in 2013, Black Cedar has performed almost 60 concerts throughout California, and they’ve appeared repeatedly on KALW 91.7 FM in San Francisco, KKUP 91.5 FM in San Jose, and KWMR 90.5 FM in Marin County.
 “Hats off to them!” writes the Santa Cruz Sentinel.
 “Black Cedar has done a wonderful job of making the case that chamber music can involve approaches to instrumentation not usually expected,” says the San Francisco Examiner.
 Visit www.blackcedar.biz for more information.

 Tucker Jones is an astronomer at the University of California at Davis.
-Tucker got his PhD degree in Astrophysics at the California Institute of Technology.
+Prof. Jones received his PhD degree in Astrophysics at the California Institute of Technology.

+He subsequently held fellowships at the University of California, Santa Barbara and at the University of Hawaii’s Institute for Astronomy.
+Since moving to Davis he has done less surfing, more skiing, and a lot of science.
 His research is focused on understanding how galaxies form and evolve throughout the history of the universe, and the impact of galaxies on their surroundings.
-Most of his work is based on observations of distant galaxies collected with large telescopes, including the Hubble space telescope and the twin Keck telescopes on Mauna Kea.
+This involves a range of interesting astrophysical phenomena such as the formation of spiral disks, generation of heavy elements, and powerful galactic winds.
+Most of his work is based on observations of distant galaxies collected with large telescopes on the ground and in space.